Without the right systems in place, tracking feature requests is laborious. And a lot of valuable product insight slips right through the net.

 Some customers are more important than others, for financial or strategic reasons.

-For example, the requests you get from customers on their trial period are often sales blockers.
-Tag or mark these issues as sales blockers and consider giving them more weight when you’re thinking about your product roadmap.
+For example, the requests you get from customers during their trial period are often sales blockers.
+Tag them and consider giving them more weight in your product roadmap.

 Feature Upvote: Simple feature tracking software

-We provide feature request software (with voting) that has all the functionality you need at a competitive price.
+We provide feature request software at a competitive price.
+It includes voting and all the functionality you need to manage customer feedback.